 If there is one thing I have learned as a health and fitness professional, it is that we could use more daily exercise.
 Our furry family members are no different as they need to stay active as well.
 Inactivity and poor eating habits can lead to a host of health problems.
 The good news is that increasing activity levels will help decrease the risk of suffering those negative health conditions.
-Dogs, and humans alike, are both at risk of diabetes, obesity, heart disease, etc. This article focuses on several ways you can workout with dogs to enjoy a longer, healthier relationship together.
+We (dogs and humans) are both at risk of diabetes, obesity, heart disease, etc. This article focuses on several ways you can workout with dogs to enjoy a longer, healthier relationship together.

-As a personal trainer, I understand that many people need more motivation to exercise, and make better food choices.
+As a certified personal trainer, I understand that many people need more motivation to exercise, and make better food choices.
 Without consistent motivation, and positive feedback, many people will quit an effective exercise program.
 However, dogs are not like us in that regard.
 Most dogs do not need to be convinced to exercise.
 Many dogs choose to play, chase, run, fetch, and swim for fun.
 That being said, they may be more likely to engage in an activity you want to do with them.
 We should take this opportunity to exercise together, and be the best we can be.

 Daily Requirements for Activity